 Very important: Under no circumstances do we sell your personal data to third parties!

-In order to provide you with the best possible service, we occasionally exchange data within the group.
-We ensure that the applicable data protection regulations are complied with and that your personal data is adequately protected at all times.
+In order to offer you the best possible service, we occasionally exchange data within the Group.
+In doing so, we ensure that the applicable data protection regulations are complied with and that your personal data is adequately protected at all times.

-We have concluded appropriate agreements with the relevant companies to ensure that personal data exchanged within the group is always protected.
+We have concluded appropriate agreements with the relevant companies to ensure that personal data exchanged within the Group always remains protected.

 In the context of the business relationship between you and SCHMETZ, we require the following categories of personal data from you: